 This Network examines the wider impact of the Psalms in the development of Judaeo-Christian culture, language and identity from the earliest times to the present day, encouraging interaction between academics, curators, and the wider public through a series of activities and outputs by academic and other partners.
 At the same time, it points to ways that scholars working on the history of Psalms in Judaeo-Christian culture might fruitfully collaborate with scholars working on the impact of the Psalms on other world religions.

 A series of public talks on the Psalms by artists, academics, musicians, poets and illustrators is hosted by the Network.
-‘New Perspectives on the Psalms’ began in January 2017 and continues at Pusey House into 2018.
+‘New Perspectives on the Psalms’ began in January 2017 and is ongoing.

 All are welcome.

 Tweets by OxfordPsalms